 Join Atrium Health Navicent in Recognizing National Stroke Month

 Central Georgians are at an increased risk for stroke due to the prevalence of common risk factors that include high blood pressure, diabetes, obesity and tobacco use.
 Georgia is in the “Stroke Belt,” an area in the Southeastern United States where stroke deaths are approximately 30 percent higher than the rest of the country.
-In 2020, Georgia held the 8thhighest stroke death rate in the country.
+In 2021, Georgia held the 8th highest stroke death rate in the country, with 5,233 people dying from strokes.

-May 22: Take time to learn the signs and symptoms of stroke and what to do if you suspect someone is having a stroke.
+May 13: Take time to learn the signs and symptoms of stroke and what to do if you suspect someone is having a stroke.
+Learn the acronym B.E.F.A.S.T. and call 911 immediately.

 • B – Balance loss (Is the person suddenly having trouble with balance or coordination?)